-The Cambodian Criminal Code states that offering, accepting, or soliciting a bribe is punishable.
-Offering, accepting, or soliciting any gift, present, or promise to a government official or corporate recipient or providing this recipient with any other benefit to induce that person to perform or abstain from performing his or her duty, is seen as a corruption offence.
+The Cambodian Criminal Code states that offering, accepting or soliciting a bribe is punishable.
+Offering, accepting or soliciting any gift, present or promise to a government official or corporate recipient, or providing this recipient with any other benefit to induce that person to perform or abstain from performing his or her duty, is seen as a corruption offence.
 This is the general definition, with aggravating circumstances depending on the positions of the intended bribe receiver or solicitor.

 Other corruption-related offences found in the Criminal Code are improper biddings, money laundering, embezzlement, favouritism and extortion.
-Offences related to corruption found in the Anti-Corruption Law are abuse of power by public servants or citizens that hold public office through election, illicit enrichment, corruption-proceeds offences, and petty corruption offences.
+Offences related to corruption found in the Anti-Corruption Law are abuse of power by public servants or citizens that hold public office through election, illicit enrichment, corruption-proceeds offences and petty corruption offences.

-Cambodia’s anti-corruption regulations cover both the public and private sector, and therefore include commercial bribery between private entities.
+Cambodia’s anti-corruption regulations cover both the public and private sectors, and therefore include commercial bribery between private entities.
 Corrupting any private employee or public official is considered an offence and is punishable.
 The position of the intended receiver or solicitor of the bribe determines the applicable punishment regime.
 For example, corrupting a judge or a company’s director leads to higher minimum punishment.

 Facilitation payments are mostly small payments made to speed up certain administrative procedures.
 The general definition of a corruption offence encapsulates facilitation payments.
 In addition, the Criminal Code specifies delivering bribes to a civil servant or a citizen so that the receiver will: